-Simply put, deep sleep is a stage of sleep during your sleep cycle.
-Specifically, it is the third of four stages of sleep during which it is harder to wake somebody up.
+Deep sleep is vital for overall health.
+It benefits memory, cognitive function, energy, muscle repair, immune function, and more.
+It is a stage during your sleep cycle.
+Specifically, we are talking about the third of four stages during which it is harder to wake somebody up.

 Even those who spend the recommended 7-9 hours in bed every night may experience trouble falling asleep, staying asleep, or waking up feeling tired.
 But, there are steps someone can take to help solve these problems and increase deep sleep.
+Here are 8 things you can do to improve your sleep and overall health.

 1. Go To Bed Earlier